-- Be listed on the enrollment form completed by the Participant; and - Be the Participant's spouse, Domestic Partner, or be under age 26 and the child of the Participant, spouse, or Domestic Partner. - o For the Participant's spouse to be eligible for this Plan, the Participant and spouse must not be legally separated. - For the Participant's Domestic Partner to be eligible for this Plan, the Participant and Domestic Partner must meet all the following requirements: - Both partners are 18 years of age or older; - The partners have chosen to share one another's lives in an intimate and committed relationship of mutual caring; - The partners are: - not currently married to someone else or a member of another domestic partnership, and - not so closely related by blood that legal marriage or registered domestic partnership is prohibited; - Both partners are capable of consenting to the domestic partnership; and - If required under your Plan Sponsor's eligibility requirements, provide a declaration of domestic partnership. - "Child" includes a stepchild, newborn, child placed for adoption, child placed in foster care, and child for whom the Participant, spouse, or Domestic Partner is the legal guardian, who was covered under the prior plan, or has 6 or more months of creditable coverage.
-It does not include a grandchild unless the Participant, spouse, or Domestic Partner has adopted or is the legal guardian of the grandchild. - A child age 26 or older can remain enrolled as a Dependent if the child is disabled, incapable of self-support because of a mental or physical disability, and chiefly dependent for economic support. - Upon a covered Dependent's attainment of age 26 a Physician must certify in writing that the child is incapable of self-sustaining employment due to a physical or mental condition.
+- Be listed on the enrollment form completed by the Participant; and - Be the Participant's spouse, Domestic Partner, or child of the Participant, spouse, or Domestic Partner who is under the age of 26 or 26 and older and disabled er. - o For the Participant's spouse to be eligible for this Plan, the Participant and spouse must not be legally separated. - For the Participant's disabled child who is age 26 or older to be eligible for this Plan, the child must be claimed as a dependent on the Participant's tax return and enrolled in the plan prior to turning age 26. - For the Participant's Domestic Partner to be eligible for this Plan, the Participant and Domestic Partner must meet all the following requirements: - Both partners are 18 years of age or older; - The partners have chosen to share one another's lives in an intimate and committed relationship of mutual caring; - The partners are: - not currently married to someone else or a member of another domestic partnership, and - not so closely related by blood that legal marriage or registered domestic partnership is prohibited; - Both partners are capable of consenting to the domestic partnership; and - If required under your Plan Sponsor's eligibility requirements, provide a declaration of domestic partnership. - "Child" includes a stepchild, newborn, child placed for adoption, child placed in foster care, and child for whom the Participant, spouse, or Domestic Partner is the legal guardian, who was covered under the prior plan, or has 6 or more months of creditable coverage It does not include a grandchild unless the Participant, spouse, or Domestic Partner has adopted or is the legal guardian of the grandchild. - A child age 26 or older can remain enrolled as a Dependent if the child is disabled, incapable of self-support because of a mental or physical disability, and chiefly dependent for economic support. - Upon a covered Dependent's attainment of age 26 a Physician must certify in writing that the child is incapable of self-sustaining employment due to a physical or mental condition.
 SISC III must receive the certification, at no expense, within 60 days of the date the Employee receives the request from SISC III.
 SISC III may request proof of continuing dependency and that a physical or mental condition still exists, but not more often than once each year after the initial certification.
 This exception will last until the child is no longer chiefly dependent for financial support as defined by IRS rules.
 (A child is considered chiefly dependent for support and maintenance if he or she qualifies as a dependent for federal income tax purposes.)